chisui/dakka/thesis/main.md

 ```
 ### Typeable

-In the process of compiling Haskell all type information is removed since the aren't needed at runtime.
+In the process of compiling Haskell, all type information is removed since it isn't needed at runtime.
 Type information may be useful at runtime sometimes.
-If a type is hidden via existential quantification it may be useful to be able to get a `String` representation of the captured type for debug and/or `Show` purposes.
+If a type is hidden via existential quantification it may be useful to be able to get a `String` representation of the captured type for debug and/or `Show` purposes for example.
 Without some way of retrieving type information at runtime it would also be impossible to define an `Eq` instance for data types using existential quantification.

 Runtime type information is provided by `Data.Typeable` in Haskell2010.
-The type class `Typeable` provides a single function `typeRep# :: TypeRep a` where `TypeRep a` is a representation of the type `a`. `typeRep#` and `TypeRep a` are only used internally though.
+The type class `Typeable` provides a single function `typeRep# :: TypeRep a` where `TypeRep a` is a representation of the type `a`. `typeRep#` and `TypeRep a` are only used internally.
 The module `Data.Typeable` exports ways to leverage this functionallity.
 GHC will derive an instance of `Data.Typeable` for every data type, type class and promoted data constructors automatically[@GHC-typeable].
 Manually defining an instance of `Data.Typeable` will cause an error to ensure that the type representation is valid.

 #### Showing a type

 Since `TypeRep` implements `Show` we can print any type at runtime.
-The `Show` implementation of `TypeRep` doesn't produce output that is equivalent to the way types are represented in haskell error messages though.
+The `Show` implementation of `TypeRep` doesn't produce output that is equivalent to the way types are represented in Haskell error messages.
 This missmatch is partly due to the fact that there is no way to represent type aliases using `TypeRep` and some issues with the `Show` implementation itself[@trac-14341].

 ```haskell
 showsType :: forall a.
 Typeable a => ShowS